 Escape to Long Beach

 As noted, I love Long Beach.
 It’s quirky and naturally beautiful with plenty of things to see and do.
-Thanks to hotels like Adrift, even in the winter storm season, this place has a cosy comfort to it.
+Thanks to hotels like the Adrift Hotel in Long Beach Wa, even in the winter storm season, this place has a cosy comfort to it.
 I could have happily spent a weekend splitting my time between relaxing at the hotel and exploring the nearby sights.
 There is something cleansing about sipping coffee while watching the fog roll in or out.